Investors are always searching for rules to help them make money, but there really aren't many time-tested rules in the stock market.

 There is another way to generate income from the stock market without owning bonds or stocks.
 You collect a payment up front and you get to keep the money no matter what.
 Then, the next week, you get to repeat the process with a different company.
 You can do this over and over again throughout the year, building a nice monthly income stream.

 Just look at the kind of returns some everyday investors just like you have earned with this strategy:

 There's no catch per se, but you do have to be willing to use options.

 I know the word "options" makes some people uneasy, and I understand why.
 When I started trading, people warned me that options were risky.

 But the truth is, there are a lot of misunderstandings about options.
 Believe it or not, options can actually help lower your risk.
 In fact, when used correctly, the odds of success are extremely high.

-Since I began teaching this strategy to investors in my Income Trader service, we've closed 140 income trades and 134 of those have been winners.
-That's a 96% win rate.
+Since I began teaching this strategy to investors in my Income Trader service, we've closed nearly 200 income trades and 93% of them have been winners.

 The particular options strategy I use is selling puts.